Door to door Distribution, Marketing

 And it's not just about repetition; it's about timing.
 Drop one introducing your business, the next with a special offer, the third with a testimonial from a happy customer.
 Each one builds on the last, turning cold strangers into warm leads.
 Businesses that switch from one random drop to proper repeat campaigns regularly see response rates jump from under 1% to 4–9%.
 If you're asking yourself, "Why didn't my leaflet distribution work last time?" – this is often the answer.
 In 2026, make multiple drops your default, and watch the difference.

 We see this all the time at Mr Flyer.
 A client comes to us after a failed campaign, and the first thing we look at is the leaflet itself.
-Six times out of ten, it's on thin paper that feels like it'll tear if you breathe on it, with a design that's all features and no benefits: "We've been in business 20 years" instead of "Get your boiler fixed today and save £50"- no wonder it ends up in the bin.
+Six times out of ten, it's on thin paper that feels like it'll tear if you breathe on it, with a design that's all features and no benefits: "We've been in business 20 years" instead of "Get your boiler fixed today and save £50".

 Take a real example: a takeaway restaurant in Leeds tried cheap online printing for their menus.
 Looked okay on screen, but how does it look in hand?
 Flimsy and forgettable.
 We redid it with thicker stock, eye-catching photos of their best dishes, and a "Buy One Get One Half Price" offer front and centre.
 Their next drop brought in twice as many orders.
 In 2026, if you're serious about door-to-door marketing, treat your leaflet like your shop window, make it look the part, and the customers will come.